inbar2748/APP_PROJECT-Carpool-U/README.md

 # Carpool-U

-A repository for the Project of the course Software Structure
+> Project in course : Software Structure / Android Programming

 This project is about an Android Application that help students to find easily Carpools to their University .